ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### `data-param-*` (optional)

-The `data-param-*` attributes are added as query parameters to the iframe's `src`.
+The `data-param-*` attributes are added as query parameters to the `src` attributes of the `iframe` and the `poster` image.
 They may be used to pass custom values through to the player document.

 Keys and values will be URI encoded.
 Keys will be camel cased: